 How do I prevent it?

-Unfortunately, lice infestations are very common in environments like schools where a large group of children congregate, and there really is no perfect solution.
-Lice is not a reflection of poor hygiene.
+Unfortunately, lice infestations are widespread in environments like schools where a large group of children congregate, and there is no perfect solution.
+Lice infestation is not a reflection of poor hygiene.
 Having shorter hair may help reduce the chance of getting lice, but it certainly does not guarantee that your child will not get lice.

 What should I do if my son or daughter gets head lice?